 The credentialing process

 A few details still remain to be determined – dates, essentially – but we wanted to provide you with this information now so that participating clubs and individuals can at least know which documents they will be expected to gather, and with whom they should discuss, as early as possible.
-Note that all these processes are mandated by World Rugby and they must be followed as written.
-Failure to do so might have unpleasant consequences, as in, showing up at a rugby tournament and only being allowed to spectate it.
+Note that the processes surrounding credentials are mandated by World Rugby (under regulation 4 and regulation 16) and they must be followed as written; failure to do so might have unpleasant consequences, as in, showing up at a rugby tournament and only being allowed to spectate it.
+Bingham Cup Ottawa 2022 insists on proper insurance to prevent participants from experiencing financial problems should they get injured.

 This page will explain the process to follow for the various categories of players and match officials who will be traveling to Ottawa this summer.

-If you are already registered with another Ontario rugby club, you will have to complete a Dual Membership request with the Ottawa Wolves to participate in the tournament; the full steps can be found here.
+If you are already registered with another Canadian rugby club (regardless of province), you will have to complete a Dual Membership request with the Ottawa Wolves to participate in the tournament; the full steps can be found here.

 In SportsLomo, make sure to select the temporary membership category best suited to your age grade; your Dual Membership request will require approval from your current club, from the Ottawa Wolves, and from Rugby Ontario.
 Full steps on what to do once the Dual Membership is approved by all parties can be found here.